-The Survey Vendors section on the Program page of the HOS website provides a list of CMS approved survey vendors.
+The Survey Vendors section on the Program page of the HOS website provides an annual list of CMS approved survey vendors.
+Survey vendors are required to reapply for approval each year.
 A single survey vendor administers the HOS-M, while several survey vendors administer the HOS.